cacophony-wj/LeS/README.md

 Time to reload a save before you got into that situation.
 Seriously, if there were an option to prevent nested equipping of Devious Devices I would enable it.
 But there isn't.
 Not without disabling most of the hilariously meme-worthy scenarios.
 If you get equipped in anything extremely punishing, I recommend reloading your game if anything else really punishing gets equipped on you.
 Unless you just want to see how ridiculous things can get.

+### I want creatures in _Light But Sexy_!

+Thanks to a helpful user an easy way to accomplish this has been discovered and tested.
+Enable _only_ the creature animations in the **INTENTIONALLY DISABLED** section, move them with the other _SexLab Animations_, and re-run _Nemesis Behavioral Engine_ from the dropdown.
+Ensure that all four menu options remain checked.
+Do _not_ reinstall any of the animation packs, or add your own, as the end result will probably be frozen animations (aka the T-Pose).
+Ensure that no new ESPs are enabled at the bottom of the right pane.

 ### Stuff is disabled.
 Did you forget?
 Or, can I enable it all, for the best of both worlds?

 No. All that stuff is disabled on purpose.
 Most of it is for technical reasons.
 For example, _Cursed Loot_ shuts down all of _Eager NPCs_ functions, even if you disable _Cursed Loot_, so the two won't work together.
 This being the biggest way to experience consequence-free romance, I left the other "free love" mods disabled for roleplay reasons, since _Light But Kinky_ is supposed to be a harsh, punishing world.
 If you really want more options in _Light But Kinky_, these mods are _okay_ to enable, but don't fit the theme: